 Vested’s mission is to make investing in the US stock market simple for investors from India.
-We have made reporting Indian taxes easy when you are an Indian resident buying US stocks.
+We have made reporting Indian taxes easy for you.
 In this article, we will give you a primer on how taxes work when buying US stocks from India.
-And to further simplify the process – the Vested Application will create a report that you can easily submit to your tax preparer, with everything that you would need to file.
-Ok – on the primer.
+And to further simplify the process – we create a report that you can easily submit to your tax preparer, with everything that you would need to file.

 For investors in India, there are two types of taxation events when you have returns from your investments in US stocks:

 This tax is payable if you sell your investments at a higher price than when you buy them, and is calculated as the sale price minus purchase price.
 You will be taxed in India for this gain.
 You will not be taxed in the US.
 The amount of taxes you have to pay in India, at the end of the fiscal year, depends on how long you hold the investment:

 - To qualify as a long term capital asset, the period of holding in case of shares and ETFs is over 24 and 36 months respectively.
 Thus if you hold the shares for more than 24 months and ETFs for more than 36 months → the gain will be taxed at a long term capital gains tax rate of 20% (plus the applicable surcharge and cess).